Professional Bull Rider

 how strong are you?, or how strong do you have to be to ride em bulls?

-Asked by David over 9 years ago
+Asked by David almost 10 years ago

 I’m a girl and I honestly really wanna make it to the par when I’m older and next year I’m supposed to be starting off do you have any tips on work outs and do you believe that I could do it I just want you’re opinion.

-Asked by Nyeia almost 4 years ago
+Asked by Nyeia about 4 years ago

 ok I used to ride saddle-bronc's and as your a wear of we get hug up a lot and we are not to far from each other and I want to learn to ride rank bulls ive ridden a few weak bulls and was wondering if we could meet up and you couldteachmeat Mack Aren